Skip to content

 • try to get air flowing through the home

-• check that central heating is turned off and turn off lights and electrical equipment that aren't in use
+• check that central heating is turned off and turn off lights and electrical equipment that are not in use

 Look after vulnerable people